wdearden/radlibs/README.md

 ## Installing

-We aren't on CRAN yet, but it's in the works.
-For the moment, `install_github("skirmer/radlibs")` should get you everything!
+Radlibs is on CRAN! `install.packages("radlibs")` will get you the official version.
+For the development version, `install_github("skirmer/radlibs")` is the way to go.

 ## Credits